 You can build an entire speech around one line.

-One line that you would love to say on stage, just once.
+One line that you would love to say aloud, from the podium, just once.

 A line you would love to be known for.
 Something you have been itching to say.